HJimmyK/fast_mul_3ntt_crt_CC/README.md

 This C code is a modified version of the original CPP code, which is optimized for performance and memory usage.
 The main changes are:

-1. Reduced the issue of excessive packaging in Montgomery vehicles.
+1. Reduced the issue of excessive packaging in Montgomery Domain.
 2. Calculate 128 and 192 bit unsigned numbers through macro definition.
 3. Explicitly instantiated a large number of template functions through macro definitions